Expert Advice On Improving Your Home

 Reputation

-Reading online reviews, checking the Better Business Bureau, and asking for local references helps verify that a company consistently provides quality work and great customer service.
-Pay attention if you see many complaints about poor service or faulty repairs.
+Looking through online reviews, checking the Better Business Bureau, and requesting local references helps verify that a company routinely provides quality work and good service.
+Pay attention if you see numerous complaints about poor service or faulty repairs.

 Licensing and Insurance

-Choose a company that has the proper licenses, bonds, and insurance policies for liability and workers' compensation.
-In California, general contractors need to be licensed by the Contractors State License Board before working on projects valued at more than $500.
-To apply for a license, an individual needs to have at least four years of relevant work experience in the last ten years (or be represented by someone who does), must pass both a law and business and a trade exam, and must be bonded.
+Make sure any professional you hire has the appropriate credentials, bonds, and coverage for liability and workers' compensation.
+In California, general contractors need to be licensed by the Contractors State License Board before working on projects valued at $500 or more.
+To apply for a license, an individual needs to have at least four years of related work experience in the last ten years (or be represented by someone who does), must pass both a business and law and a trade exam, and must be bonded.
 If an individual or business has employees, workers' compensation insurance is also required.
 Contractors may have to meet additional requirements to do certain concrete work.

 Warranties